Sunil-prajapati/RN-TESTING/README.md

 after that please check coverage folder to get amazed

 add testId to e.g (TouchableOpacity) for reference in the test file

+in case object equality we have to use toEqual